 The targets are based on Scottish Power's judgment regarding the feasible reductions in these measures.
 Scottish Power does not offer any historical comparison to other companies' improvements, or any cross-sectional data on achievable performance for utilities with service territories comparable to PacifiCorp.
-Scottish Power still says that it does not know the level of historical performance from which PacifiCorp is starting (CCS S11.1).
+Scottish Power still says that it does not know the level of historical performance from which PacifiCorp is starting (CCS S11.2).

-Nor has Scottish Power used cost-effectiveness analysis, such as that presented in Mr. Richardson's Exhibit AVR-7, to determine how much PacifiCorp's T&D performance should be improved.
-Indeed, the analysis in Exhibit AVR-7 suggests that Scottish Power's proposal simply skims the cream from the cost-effective performance improvements.
-Scottish Power estimates that \$31.1 million in investment and \$10.4 million in operating cost over five years, or \$2.1 million annually, will fund all the performance standards, including the telephone and complaint-resolution standard (DPU S9.2).
-Exhibit AVR-7 estimates that the SAIDI and MAIFI improvements alone will provide \$61.2 million in annual reliability benefits.
-That is an annual return of has only a vague idea of the reliability level and physical situation it is starting with, it is unlikely to have identified a break-point in the cost-effectiveness curve.
+Nor has Scottish Power used cost-effectiveness analysis, such as that presented in Mr. Richardson's Exhibit AVR-2, to determine how much PacifiCorp's T&D performance should be improved.
+Indeed, the analysis in Exhibit AVR-2 suggests that Scottish Power's proposal simply skims the cream from the cost-effective performance improvements.
+Scottish Power estimates that \$31.1 million in investment and \$10.4 million in operating cost over five years, or \$2.1 million annually, will fund all the performance standards, including the telephone and complaint-resolution standards (DPU S9.2).
+Exhibit AVR-2 estimates that the SAIDI and MAIFI improvements alone will provide \$61.2 million in annual reliability benefits.
+That is an annual return of on the first \$31 million investment is 190%, the return on the next \$30 million might be much less (100%, 50%, or even 25%), and still be cost-effective.
+Since Scottish Power has only a vague idea of the reliability level and physical situation it is starting with, it is unlikely to have identified a break-point in the cost-effectiveness curve.